anphantt2406/Heritage-Health-Prize/README.md

-# Heritage-Health-Prize
+# Heritage-Health-Prize-REPORT
-This project is part of VEF Academy Machine Learning Course of Winter 2020 and all done by Phan Thi Thuy An, Group 4
+This project is part of VEF Academy Machine Learning Course of Winter 2020 and all done by Phan Thi Thuy An